JJGriffin/Designing-Beautiful-Power-Apps-For-Makers/Lab3-IntegrateCustomPagesInModelDrivenPowerApps.md

 # Lab 3: Integrate Custom Pages in a Model-Driven Power App

-In this lab, you will integrate the custom pages you built in Lab 2 into the Coho Winery Purchase Order Management model-driven app as both a full page and a side pane/dialog.
+In this lab, you will integrate the custom pages you built in **Lab 2** into the **Coho Winery Purchase Order Management** model-driven app as both a full page and a side pane.
 You’ll pass the current record context to the custom page and render responsive UI with modern styling.

 ## Lab Overview